olivertabobo05/CCM101-TABOBO/Laboratory-05-Cloud-Data-Engineer/README.md

 * Uploading objects through a web interface.
 * Documenting technical procedures using Markdown.
 * Organizing a cloud computing portfolio on GitHub.

-## Laboratory Evidence

-The required screenshots should be stored in the `screenshots/` directory:

-* `minio-deployed.png` – terminal showing the successful MinIO deployment and running container.
-* `minio-bucket-upload.png` – MinIO Web Console showing the `client-photos` bucket and uploaded file.

-> **Note:** The screenshots must be captured from your own KillerCoda session and added to this folder.